Clipteam/doc/docs/features/global-functions.md

 ## How to
 1. Click 'Functions' in category menu.
 2. Click 'Make a Function' button.
-3. customize your reporter by yourself, then check 'Global function'.
+3. customize your block by yourself, then check 'Global function'.
 4. Click 'Ok'.
 5. Define this function, You can call it everywhere.
 ## Tips
-1. In principle, global functions should not be renamed, and we cannot guarantee the consequences of this behavior.
+1. In principle, global functions should not be duplicated, and we cannot guarantee the consequences of this behavior.
 2. The global function is executed on the original sprite.